This pumpkin oatmeal is the perfect fall breakfast idea! It’s got just the right spice and sweetness to make mornings cozy. Plus two variations!

 - Mini Pumpkin Pies or Incredible Vegan Pumpkin Pie Of course, there’s nothing like pie!
 Try the original or mini version.

-- Healthy Pumpkin Muffins or Pumpkin Cream Cheese Muffins Both recipes are easy and over the top delicious.
+- Easy Pumpkin Muffins, Pumpkin Cream Cheese Muffins or Pumpkin Spice Muffins All recipes are easy and over the top delicious.

-- Healthy Pumpkin Bread, GF Pumpkin Bread, or Vegan Pumpkin Bread Moist, fluffy, pumpkin-spiced, and seriously cozy.
+- Healthy Pumpkin Bread, Pumpkin Banana Bread, GF Pumpkin Bread, or Vegan Pumpkin Bread Moist, fluffy, pumpkin-spiced, and seriously cozy.

 - Cozy Pumpkin Oatmeal or Pumpkin Baked Oatmeal The perfect fall breakfast idea!
 It’s got just the right spice and sweetness to make mornings cozy.